 The older we get, the more difficult it becomes to make friends.
 Many of us have friends from childhood but barely any that we’ve made as adults.
 Ever wondered why?
 We all have different reasons, but one of the main reasons is lack of trust in one another as we grow older, as well as how much more difficult it is being transparent compared to when we were children.
 This not only makes it difficult to make friends, but also challenging to make good friends who are right for us.
 Not knowing others’ intentions straight away can make us fall into a lot of toxic friendships.
-Here are three tips that will help you create healthy friendships with the right people.
+Here are four tips that will help you create healthy friendships with the right people.

 Become Acquaintances First